 Sample Submission (Libraries, DNA or RNA samples for library preps or QC)

-- Please make sure that your lab has an account with the Genome Center and that you have the required billing information (see the “Getting Started” page).
+- Please make sure that you have PPMS account with the updated billing information (see the “Getting Started” page).

 - Verify that your samples fulfill all the requirements.

-- We must receive electronic and print copies of the submission forms in order to register and work on your samples.
-Please download the forms from the following links.
+- We must receive a print copy of the submission forms in order to register and work on your samples.